 The average monthly payment is $430, but this amount can vary depending on the factors mentioned above.

-If you are a parent who is struggling to make child support payments, there are options available to help you.
+If you are a parent who is struggling to make payments for this, there are options available to help you.
 You can contact your local child support office and request a review of your payment amount.
 You may also be able to set up a payment plan or negotiate a lump-sum payment.

-If you are a non-custodial parent who is not receiving child support payments, you can also contact your local child support office.
+If you are a non-custodial parent who is not receiving child custody payments, you can also contact your local office.
 They can help you locate the other parent and set up a payment plan.

 Who owes the most child support?

 It’s debt in the United States totals over $114 billion.
 The vast majority of this debt is owed by fathers, although a small percentage is also owed by mothers.

 In New Jersey is calculated using a formula that takes into account the income of both parents, the number of children, and the custody arrangement.
 The state also offers a child support calculator that you can use to estimate your payments.

 Can parents agree to no child support NJ?

 Parents can agree to waive nj childsupport, but a court must approve the waiver.
 The waiver must be in writing and signed by both parents.
 The court will only approve the waiver if it is in the best interests of the child.

 What occurs in the event that you don’t pay kid support in NJ?